 – Midori Paper: Midori is probably my favorite overall paper.
 It has a good weight and feel, is smooth to write on but does offer a little bit of feedback, and shows shading and sheen very nicely.
 It also comes in both notebooks and loose-leaf paper.

 – Tomoe River 68gsm Paper: Tomoe River has attained an almost-legendary status amongst fountain pen users and I consider myself a fan as well.
-Not only is Tomoe River the paper king of sheen, it is also ultra-smooth and doesn’t bleed through.
+Not only is Tomoe River the paper king of sheen, it is also quite smooth and doesn’t bleed through.
 This is very surprising considering how thin it is.
 This thinness is also important to me since I’m able to use it to write to my pen pals who live in other countries without spending a lot of money on postage.
-I do prefer the slightly heavier 68gsm paper compared to the 52gsm paper, which I feel is just too thin to have an amazing writing experience.
+I do personally prefer the slightly heavier 68gsm paper compared to the 52gsm paper, which I feel is just too thin to have an amazing writing experience.